eignatov/Exim4UI/README.md

 `.control-label`, `.controls`, `.form-actions` for login fields.
 `<table>` classes are injected through */js/scripts.js*
 * styling intentionally kept to a minimum.
 Feel free to **add your own styles** and classes to the */css/bootstrap.css* stylesheet
-* the functionality and PHP code remains untouched It's just make-up release to provide a clean slate :)
+* the functionality and PHP code remains untouched
+It's just a make-up release to provide a clean slate :)

 ---
 ### Todo